be-favorite/reproducible_dlnm/README.md

 ### Before starting

-- Click "Code" above and Download this repo
+- Click "Code" above and download this repo

 <p align="center">
 <img src = "./instruction.png" width = "600">
 </p>

-- open .Rpoj in the downloaded folder
+- open the R project file `reproducible_dlnm.Rpoj` in the downloaded folder `reproducible_dlnm-main`

 - open the code `paper_reproducible_tutorial_code.R`

+- Run code line by line

 - The steps below are a summary of the tutorial process.